 We have two alternatives: either we question our beliefs or we don’t.
 Either we accept our fixed versions of reality or we begin to challenge them.Pema Chodron

 Treat with utmost respect your power of forming opinions, for this power alone guards you against making assumptions that are contrary to nature and judgments that overthrow the rule of reason.Marcus Aurelius

-This habit of assumption making is not only pernicious, it is a pervasive blight on the human condition.
-So why does it persist and what do we want to do about it?
+This habit of making assumptions is not only pernicious, it is a pervasive blight on human relationships.Christine Jeffrey

 So what do we do?